serverless/blog/posts/2018-01-22-most-popular-framework-plugins.md

 In other words, if you haven't yet checked out this [huge list of Serverless Framework plugins](https://github.com/serverless/plugins), you're missing out.
 Because they are *slick*.
 And *useful*.
 And *pre-made*.

-Though, as you may have noticed, there are also close to 150 of them.
+Fortunately and unfortunately, there are also close to 150 of them.
 Yew!
 Where do you even begin?

 HERE.
 That's where.

-# Our most-loved community plugins (by GitHub stars)
+# The community's most-loved Framework plugins (by GitHub stars)

 <img src="https://avatars3.githubusercontent.com/u/438848?s=400&v=4" align="left" height="100px">